 What do they believe is the ultimate goals of piano lessons?

 Will they be able to adjust to your level?
 Assess your own competency on the keyboard: do you already understand theory, arpeggios, piano chords, how to read music — ask yourself the reasons you're looking to take private piano lessons in your home.

 Do they know how to simplify piano songs and how to find simple arrangements?

 Ask them to teach you a simple song you like: "Letter for Elise," "Turkish March," "Clair de Lune," a prelude by Bach, etc.

 Ask if they'll be traveling far to give you lessons, and if travel costs will be incorporated into the fee for piano lessons.

 Are the manuals and sheet music included the cost of your private lessons, and will you need to pay for other things yourself: a metronome, workbooks, etc.

-Since you’ve heard about various online methods for learning the piano, including Bernachon and Colin, ask if they can help you as you try them, as well.
+Since you've heard about piano lessons online, and various methods for learning the piano from the Internet, including Bernachon and Colin, ask if they can help you as you try them, as well.

 All you have to do is figure out how much of your salary you can dedicate to private lessons, and in a few months, you'll be a pianist!

 Find piano lessons with a tutor in the UK on Superprof.